GABETROLL/holbertonschool-shell/io_redirections_and_filters/README.md

 	11: Print amount of directories and subdirectories in current directory

 	13: Print all unique words in a list input, sorted
-	14: Print all lines in '/etc/passwd' that contain '/root' pattern.
+	14: Print all lines in '/etc/passwd' that contain '/root' pattern
+	15: Print amount of lines in '/etc/passwd' that contain 'bin'